Frequently Asked Questions

 All patients have a choice from the Core Menus and if appropriate then they can choose from the Additional Menus.
 Choices available at each meal are as follows:

-The Lunchtime Meal is a 3 course ‘Bistro style’ Meal consisting of:
+Lunchtime: is a 3 course ‘Bistro style’ menu consisting of:

 Starter - a choice of soup of the day or a fruit juice with bread roll and butter.